minetest-mods/teleport-request/README.md

 - **Description:** Accept a user's request to teleport to you or teleport you to them (does not apply to those who have "tp_admin" privilege).

 ``` /tpn ```
-- **Description:** Deny a user's request to teleport to your teleport you to them (does not apply to those who have "tp_admin" privilege).
+- **Description:** Deny a user's request to teleport to you or teleport you to them.

 ## Notes:
 Players with the 'tp_admin' privilege override all the required privileges above, except 'interact'.